deepakjois/my-vim/practical_vim_drew_neil_notes.md

   in combining the `d{motion}` operator with the search motion, to delete portions of text.
 * `vi{` : Select text inside the `{}` block.
+* `mm` and `m\`` to mark something and snap back to it.
+* Upper case letters create global marks.
+You could use them to jump between files.

 ### Chapter 9 : Navigate between files with jumps